justananonymousaccount/STL-Implementation/README.md

 ## 🛠️ Setup Instructions

-To run this STL implementation, follow these steps:
+To setup the environment, follow these steps:

 ### 1. Clone the LLaVA Repository